zrafa/esp8266_atmega328p/README.md

 AT+UART_DEF=9600,8,1,0,0

-That will change the configuration permanentely (after off-on you will have 9600bpp as speed).
+That will change the configuration on flash (after off-on you will have 9600bpp as speed).

 - You need to send \r \n after every AT command sent to esp8266.